Key takeaways

 Is there a cheaper alternative to Repatha?

-“Ezetimibe (generic for Zetia) is another generic pill option to lower cholesterol,” Dr. Sullivan says.
-Ezetimibe can be added to statin therapies for people with a high risk of ASCVD, according to the ACC/AHA guidelines.
+“Ezetimibe (generic for Zetia) is another low-cost option to lower cholesterol,” Dr. Sullivan says.
+The ACC/AHA guidelines recommend adding ezetimibe to statin therapy for people at high risk of ASCVD.

-Repatha belongs to a class of medications called proprotein convertase subtilisin/kexin type 9 (PCSK9) inhibitors.
-Praluent (alirocumab) is another PCSK9 inhibitor, but its cost is similar to Repatha: $711 for two 75 mg/mL autoinjector pens on average without insurance.
+Repatha belongs to a class of medications called PCSK9 inhibitors.
+Praluent (alirocumab) is another PCSK9 inhibitor, but its cost is similar to Repatha.

 A newer alternative to Repatha is Leqvio (inclisiran).
 “Inclisiran is a twice-a-year shot (after induction shots) of cholesterol-lowering medication that is given in an infusion center,” Dr. Sullivan says.
 However, she explains that Leqvio is around the same cost as Repatha.